DataDog/system-tests/docs/execute/binaries.md

 ## Golang library

 For "regular" system tests (weblog), create a file `golang-load-from-go-get` under the `binaries` directory that specifies the target build.
-The content of this file will be installed by the weblog via `go get`.
+The content of this file will be installed by the weblog via `go get` when you build the test image.

 * Content example:
     * `gopkg.in/DataDog/dd-trace-go.v1@main` Test the main branch